-Randy Pausch was one of the best known, Design, and Human Interaction at the prestigious Carnegie Mellon University.
-From 1988 to 1997 though, he was a teacher at the University of Virginia.
-Not only was he brilliant, but he was also an award winning teacher and a very well-known researcher who worked on various projects with Adobe, Google, EA, and Walt Disney just to name a few notable partnerships.
-He was also known to have pioneered the Alice Project which is one of the most successful non-profits out there.
-He and Don Marinelli co-founded The Entertainment Technology Center at Carnegie Mellon.
-He was indeed a wonderful human being but sadly, he lost a long fought battle with pancreatic cancer back in July 2008.
+Randy Pausch was one of the best known, Design, and Human Interaction at the prestigious Carnegie Mellon University, joining them in 1997.
+Not only was he brilliant, but he was also an award winning teacher and a very well-known researcher who worked on various projects with Adobe, Google, EA, and Walt Disney.
+Together with Don Marinelli, he co-founded The Entertainment Technology Center at Carnegie Mellon in 1998.

 Randy Pausch’s Legacy

 Most people have given at least a moment’s thought about what their last words would be.
 For some, it would be nothing more than a few faltering last-minute instructions while others will think of ways they can still tell people off on their death bed.
 But this is not the case with Randy Pausch.
 He had bigger and better plans and he wanted to touch as many people as humanly possible.